code-423n4/docs/competitions/submission-guidelines.md

 ### QA reports (low/governance)

-Low and non-critical findings must be submitted as a single QA report per warden.
+Low-risk findings must be submitted as a single QA report per warden.

 Your QA report should include:
 - all Low severity findings